Yi-Pin-123/Solar-Panel-Efficiency-Prediction/README.md

 # Solar Panel Efficiency Prediction

+This is the assessment for an internship.
+IYKYK.
+I am putting this template here in case I ever need to do a similar assessment.
+If you need, you can use the template also.

 ## Project Overview
-This project aims to leverage historical same day forecasted weather data, to implement predictive algorithms that identify and learn from patterns associated with varying efficiency levels.
+This project uses weather and air quality data to implement predictive algorithms to learn from patterns associated with varying efficiency levels.
 The repository contains a notebook `eda.ipynb`, which conducts Exploratory Data Analysis on the given dataset `weather.db` and `air_quality.db`.

-Afterwhich, an end-to-end machine learning pipeline is also designed and implemented as well to ingest and process the entailed dataset, subsequently, feeding it into the machine learning algorithms.
-For more details, take a look at the attached pdf for the in depth problem statement and requirements.
+Afterwhich, an end-to-end machine learning pipeline is implemented to
+1. Merge the datasets together based on the primary key
+2. Clean the merged dataset
+3. Preprocess and feed the dataset to 3 machine learning models

+Note that there is no hyperparameter tuning on the models because I can't be bothered anymore

 ## Directory Structure
 - `.github`: Scripts to execute end-to-end machine learning pipeline using GitHub Actions
-- `data/`: Contains database files (not submitted)
+- `data/`: Contains database files
-- `results/`: Results of model training
+- `results.md`: Results of model training
-  - `feature_importance.png`: Visualization of feature importances
-  - `model_results.csv`: Performance metrics of Models
 - `src/`: Source code files
-  - `constants.py`: Constant variables
-  - `data_ingestion.py`: Data loading scripts
+  - `build_model.py`: Preprocess the cleaned data for the machine learning model and run the machine models
-  - `data_preprocessing.py`: Data cleaning and preparation
+  - `data_cleaner.py`: Data cleaning
-  - `model.py`: ML model implementation
+  - `data_merger.py`: Merge the 2 datasets and remove any duplicates
   - `main.py`: Main execution script
 - `eda.ipynb`: Exploratory Data Analysis notebook
 - `requirements.txt`: Required Python packages
 - `run.sh`: Bash script to run the project
+- `References.md` : Contains the references mentioned in the `eda.ipynb`

 ## Installation & Setup
 1. Clone this repository
-2. Place the `weather.db` & `air_quality.db` file in a `data` folder.
-The machine learning pipeline should retrieve the dataset using the relative path `data/weather.db` & `data/air_quality.db`.
-> **Note:** Github Actions will fail if .db files are not added into the `/data` folder
-3. Run the bash script run.sh
+2. Run the bash script run.sh
 ```bash
 ./run.sh
 ```

+The parts below are typed by the author which I forked from and I am too lazy to edit them.

 ## Pipeline Logical Flow